lat222/cs430_2_lat222/README.md

 Usage
 ------------------------
-To be determined
+To use this program, got to the directory in command line and then call make.
+Then exectute the raycast exectuable with arguments (int) height, (int) width, (string) input_file_name, (string) output_file_name.

 Known Issues
 ------------------------
 None yet

-Author and Date
+Date and Author
 -----------------------
+10/14/17
 Leia Trice - lat222@nau.edu
-10/14/17